Skip to main content

 The Paradox of AR Signaling in ER-Negative Breast Cancer

 The role of the androgen receptor becomes more complex in the context of ERα-negative breast cancers.
 In a subset of triple-negative breast cancers (TNBC), which lack estrogen, progesterone, and HER2 receptors, a specific subtype known as the Luminal Androgen Receptor (LAR) subtype has been identified.
-These tumors are characterized by high expression of the AR and are dependent on androgen signaling for their growth and survival.
-In this specific cellular context, the AR switches its role from a tumor suppressor to an oncogene, driving proliferation.

-This biological distinction is critical, as it means that AR-targeted therapies could have opposing effects depending on the subtype.
+This biological distinction is critical, as it means that AR-targeted therapies could have opposing effects depending on the breast cancer subtype.
 For LAR tumors, AR antagonists (blockers) are a promising therapeutic strategy.
 For the much more common ER-positive tumors, AR agonists (activators) could theoretically be beneficial.

 The following table summarizes the divergent roles of AR signaling based on the breast cancer subtype, a key concept in developing targeted therapies.